SmingHub/Sming/Sming/building.md

 `EXTRA_LIBS` Set to names of any additional libraries to be linked.

+`EXTRA_LDFLAGS` Set to any additional flags to be used when linking.

 These values are global so must only be appended to (with `+=`) , never overwritten.